Maybe It’s Time I Changed This Pumpkin

 pumpkin filling.

-Text and illustrations from FRANKENSTEIN TAKES THE CAKE, copyright © 2008 by Adam Rex, posted by permission of Houghton Mifflin Harcourt.
-All rights reserved.
+[j/k – Text and illustrations from FRANKENSTEIN TAKES THE CAKE, copyright © 2008 by Adam Rex, posted by permission of Houghton Mifflin Harcourt.
+All rights reserved.]

 Comment Preview